 On the other hand, credit card companies are not regulated by federal banking laws, however their policies which border on transactional issues and public perception, stops them from having any dealings with CBD products.

-Card processing companies desperate for business can often try to cut corners by diverting payments to offshore processing accounts, but this can be expensive.
+Card processing companies desperate for business can often try to cut corners by diverting payments to accept credit cards offshore, but this can be expensive.
 Occasionally, they will try and board these merchants in a different business classification just to get them approved.
 This never ends well.

 Too many reversed payments and disputes come along with offshore transactions.
 Instead of a business making profit, it is recording losses with a considerable chunk taken out of revenue to refund customers back.